isakb/SublimeLinter/README.md

 **Without Git:** Download the latest source from [GitHub](https://github.com/SublimeLinter/SublimeLinter) and copy the SublimeLinter folder to your Sublime Text "Packages" directory.

-**With Git:** Clone the repository in your Sublime Text "Packages" directory:
+**With Git:** Clone the repository in your Sublime Text "Packages" directory and then install git submodules:

     git clone https://github.com/SublimeLinter/SublimeLinter.git
+    cd SublimeLinter
+    git submodule update --init

 The "Packages" directory is located at: